nais/handbook/docs/technical/nais-alerts.md

 ### Critical

-Should be handled immediately during waking hours (not necessary to wake Naisvakt at night)
+Should be handled immediately during waking hours (not necessary to wake Naisvakt at night).
+Use for errors that are critical for the service itself but not for the end users.
-Examples: `Container restarting`
+Examples: `Backup failing`

 ### Warning